adaman79/vagrant_logstash/README.md

-Repository with Vagrant Logstash and Elasticsearch
+Repository with Vagrant Logstash, Redis and Elasticsearch

 Missing Logstash_HOME to /opt/logstash/